-- 3. If desired, change the Product's units of measure (see Chapter 4, Local Operation) to match those of the calibration standard. - 4.
-To access the Calibration screen, from the Main Menu, select MENU | CALIBRATE | CALIBRATE. - 5.
-Select the atmospheric sensor by pressing the Sensor [F6] key until the words Atmospheric Sensor is displayed above the calibration coefficients. - 6.
+- 1. Place the Calibrator in Measure mode.
+Remove all pressure sources from the system. - 2.
+Connect a pressure standard to the Reference Port of the Calibrator. - 3.
+If desired, change the Calibrator's units of measure (see Chapter 4) to match those of the calibration standard. - 4.
+To access the Calibration screen, from the Main Menu, select MENU | CALIBRATE. - 5.
+Select the atmospheric sensor by pressing the Sensor [F6] key until the words Atmospheric Sensor are displayed above the calibration coefficients. - 6.
 To begin the calibration process, press CALIBRATE.
 If the calibration access code is enabled, enter it at the prompt.
 The first Calibration screen will appear. - 7.
-You will use the calibration standard to apply the various pressures that will be requested by the RUSKA 7250SYS.
-The screen will display a table noting the following information; - a.
-Step The pressure step in the calibration sequence. - b.
-Apply The pressure that the standard is to generate to the Product. - c.
-Actual The actual pressure value that was generated by the standard when the point was accepted. - 8.
+You will use the calibration standard to apply the various pressures that will be requested by the RUSKA 7250.
+The screen will display a table noting the following information; - Step The pressure step in the calibration sequence. - Apply The pressure that the standard is to generate to the Calibrator. - Actual The actual pressure value that was generated by the standard when the point was accepted. - 8.
 The Actual value will be highlighted.
 This is your first pressure point in the calibration procedure.
 This calibration requires the generation of two pressures within the range of 700 to 1100 mbar absolute.
-The selected pressures should be spaced as far apart as possible within the allowable range.

-- 9. Generate the first pressure.
-Enter the actual value of the applied pressure generated by the standard and press [ENTER]. - 10.
+The selected pressures should be spaced as far apart as possible within the allowable range. - 9.
+Generate the first pressure.
+Enter the actual value of the applied pressure generated by the standard and press ENTER. - 10.
 Generate the second pressure.
-Enter the actual value of the applied pressure generated by the standard and press [ENTER]. - 11.
+Enter the actual value of the applied pressure generated by the standard and press ENTER. - 11.
 The RPT sensor is now linearly compensated.
 Once the calibration procedure is complete, the user should verify several pressure readings against the pressure standard.
 If there are variances beyond the stated precision, then an error was probably made in generating one of the calibration pressures, and the calibration procedure should be repeated. - 12.
 Remove the pressure source from the Reference Port.

-Vacuum Sensor Calibration - Optional Case Reference Sensor
+Vacuum Sensor Calibration-Optional Case Reference Sensor

 A span correction can be applied to the vacuum sensor.
-This correction is done using the Product software and can be performed without removing the vacuum sensor from the Product chassis.
+This correction is done using the RUSKA 7250's software and can be performed without removing the vacuum sensor from the Calibrator chassis.